NotFuzion/byob/README.md

 Questions?
 [Join the Discord support server](https://discord.gg/8FsSrw7)

-__Disclaimer__: This project should be used for authorized testing or educational purposes only.
+__Disclaimer__: This project should be used for authorized testing or educational purposes only & this fork only iclueds a guide on how to use it.

 BYOB is an open-source post-exploitation framework for students, researchers and developers.
 It includes features such as:
 - Pre-built C2 server